 The Board is responsible for the appointment of new Directors.
 The NC is delegated with the role of screening and conducting an initial selection, which includes an external search, before making a recommendation to the Board.
-NC has the authority to obtain the services of professional recruitment firms to source for candidates for directorship or seek independent professional advice whenever necessary.
+NC has the authority to obtain the services of professional recruitment firms to source candidates for directorship or seek independent professional advice whenever necessary.

-In recommending suitable candidates for directorships and Board Committees to the Board, the NC takes into consideration the candidate's experience, competency, character, time commitment and potential contribution to the Group.
+In recommending suitable candidates for directorships and Board Committees to the Board, the NC takes into consideration the candidate's character and integrity, experience and competence, time commitment and potential contribution to the Group.
 Any new nomination received is recommended to the Board after a comprehensive assessment and the NC's endorsement.